Planting Flowers in Guile

 Math & Strings

-(First off, note that indentation is ignored by Guile.
-Spaces and tabs (known as "whitespace") don't matter)
+First off, note that Spaces and tabs (known as whitespace) are ignored by Guile.

 (display "Field of tulips")

-The parenthesis () are necessary.
-Once this executes, you'll see the not-so-surprising output: "Field of tulips"!
+() are necessary.
+Once this executes, you'll see the not-so-surprising output:

 (use-modules (ice-9 readline)) (activate-readline)